-The Division of Human Genetics provides education to and rotations for medical students, residents, fellows, genetic counseling students, as well as undergraduate and high school students interested in genetics.
+The Division of Human Genetics provides education to and rotations for medical students, residents and fellows.
+It also provides learning opportunities for undergraduate, graduate and high school students interested in genetics.

-For OSUMC medical students, teaching begins in the pre-clinical years with lectures and case-based discussions.
+For Ohio State College of Medicine students, teaching begins in the pre-clinical years with lectures and case-based discussions.
 During their clinical years, students may take a one-month Human Genetics rotation that offers research as well as clinical opportunities.

 Senior Internal Medicine residents have a unique opportunity for an extended three-month genetics rotation.
-The resident spends two afternoons each week in the Division, one to participate in Family Review, and one to participate in clinic.
+The resident spends two afternoons each week in the Division, one to participate in Family Review (a case discussion), and one to participate in clinic.
 Internal Medicine residents may also have research opportunities.

 Hematology/Oncology fellows may also take a Human Genetics rotation that offers research as well as clinical opportunities.